 Gary Hickling finished an article for NATS (National Association of Teachers of Singing) and has mailed it in for their editing.

 The Art Song Contest Winners Recital is re-scheduled for Sunday, 11 November 2001 in Orvis Auditorium on the University of Hawaii, Manoa campus.
 The winning singers include: Shelly Breneman, Debra Lynn, Kaweo Kanoho and Heather Roberts.
 Shelly’s husband was transferred to Washington DC, so she won’t be singing.
-Heather’s husband was transferred to Portland, Oregon and she will fly back for the occasion.
+Heather’s husband was transferred to Portland, Oregon but she will fly back for the occasion.
 Special guest Phyllis Haines will also sing.
 See the “Contest” portion of the Song site for the complete program with translations.
 Note that one of the Winners (Kaweo Kanoho) was the direct result of our April Outreach to Hilo on the Big Island.

 Though the Art Song Contest Winners Recital had to be postponed after the terrorist attacks, Honolulu media had recognized the importance of the recital.
 Midweek’s Kailua insert, Honolulu Magazine and Hawaii Public Radio’s “Of Note” all had articles on the recital.
 The newly hired Arts Reporter at HPR, Joe Bevelacqua, did a 2.5 minute segment on the Winners Recital and the station was running regular promos.
 Gary Hickling was scheduled to be interviewed on Gene Schiller’s “Morning Café” and all of this media attention will have to be re-focused on the new date.

 Gary Hickling was planning to be in New York City from 16 September to 6 October working with many experts in the art song community.
-In addition to the people who demonstrated their support during last year’s visit, Mr. Hickling was to have worked with artist representatives, presenters, recording executives and promoters to put together a mini-convention for January 2002.
+In addition to the people who demonstrated their support during last year’s visit, Mr. Hickling was to have worked with artist representatives, presenters, recording executives, and promoters to put together a mini-convention for January 2002.
 The object of the mini-convention was to establish some on-going cross disciplinary support for art song.
 This includes as many people and organizations as possible with a vested interest in the success of classical song.
 The attacks of 9/11 changed all of these plans.
 We will review our options at a later date.

 Former Lehmann students Luba Tcheresky and Shirley Sproule have continued to send Lehmann-related material and photos.